 - SI Leader

-Letters of recommendation are not necessary for holistic admission but random audits will be performed on the experiences reported.
+Letters of recommendation or personal statements are not necessary for holistic admission but random audits will be performed on the experiences reported.
 The College of Nursing will collect the information from transcripts, employers, and short statements included in the application.

 Transfer Courses and Evaluations